 - Turn the system completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 It is important that the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and verify that they are not obstructed by furniture or curtains.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to an expensive repair.
 When your air conditioner freezes over it can lead to a totaled compressor.
 Replacing your compressor could easily cost as much as a downpayment on a new system.
 Actually, many homeowners are forced to decide between installing a new system vs repairing the old unit.
-If you move fast, follow the instructions, and call a NATE-certified technician, you have better odds of having a less expensive repair.
+If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of having a less expensive repair.
 Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.